-Rice Architecture is deeply committed to diversity, equity (DEI), and inclusion as key tenets of our society and our discipline.
-We respect all members of our community, regardless of race, ethnicity, gender, sexual orientation, religion, age, economic status, or disability, and strongly believe that these differences are our strengths, bringing an array of valuable voices, perspectives, and contributions to our learning environment and academic pursuits.
+Rice Architecture is deeply committed to diversity, equity, and inclusion (DEI) as key tenets of our society and our discipline.
+We respect all members of our community, regardless of race, ethnicity, gender, sexual orientation, religion, age, economic status, or disability and strongly believe that these differences are our strengths, bringing an array of valuable voices, perspectives, and contributions to our learning environment and academic pursuits.
 We are actively engaged in efforts to initiate long-term change in the ways in which we recruit, educate, and foster future generations of architects.
-We view diversity, equity, and inclusion as a central and meaningful part of the overall university experience.
+We view the tenets of diversity, equity, and inclusion as central and meaningful parts of the overall university experience.
 We believe these values increase the vitality of everything we do-education, scholarship, service, and community.